MarcDK/benchmarc/readme.txt

 at the end of each url to invalidate caches like varnish.

 OPTIONS: see function ’usage’ below
-REQUIREMENTS: ---
+REQUIREMENTS: Needs the program 'gawk' installled.
 BUGS: ---
 NOTES: ---
-AUTHOR: Marc Tönsing, marc@eatsmarter.de
+AUTHOR: Marc Tönsing
 COMPANY: EatSmarter.de
 VERSION: 1.0
 CREATED: 06.08.2014